Pupil Premium Funding

 The funding received was as follows

-No pupil at Roade Primary School has been identified as a service child and we therefore have not received any service child premium funding.
+1 pupil at Roade Primary School has been identified as a service child, £300 of this PPF fund is allocated.

 Pupil Premium Plus